If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Metallic Madness (Bad Future)

-The 2011 Remaster uses a section from the album version (at 0:52 - 1:05) with new loop point, instead of the original section that is present in the Sega CD Version.
+The remaster uses a section from the album version (at 0:52 - 1:05) with a new loop point, instead of the original section that is present in the Sega CD Version.

 Boss Theme

 Missing in the album.
-These themes is identical in all versions except that the 2011 Remaster removed the extra silence at the end of the tracks for a smoother loop.
+These themes are identical in all versions, besides some removed silence for a smoother loop in the remaster.

 Final Boss Theme